trasa/jetty-session-redis/README.md

 * [JEDIS website](https://github.com/xetorthio/jedis) (tested on version 2.6.0)
 * [Jetty website](http://www.eclipse.org/jetty/) (tested on version 9.2.10.v20150310)

-## Meancat Fork

-This has been updated to work with Jetty 9.2.10, for specific dependencies I'm having to deal with.

-The documentation below here has not been updated and may or may not work for you.

 ## Build instruction:

     git clone git@github.com:jcern/jetty-session-redis.git